Alienxbe/Get_next_line/README.md

-# Get_next_line
+# Get Next Line project

+**Version 1.0.0**

-This is the first version of my get_next_line function, a project of the school 42
+This is the first version of my get_next_line function, a project of the school 42.

+---

+## Licenses & copyright

+© Ykman Martin, School 19